History of the Jews in Somalia: Ethiopian Judaism in the Somali peninsula

 Judaism has a rich history in the Somali peninsula, with both Ethiopian and southern Arabian strains present in the region.
 While there is limited evidence of any Somali clans embracing Judaism during the pre-Islamic era, the conversion of individuals and families cannot be ruled out.
-The Hebrew heritage of marginalized Somali clans, including the Yibir, can be traced back to the Beta-Israel, or Ethiopian Jews.
+The Hebrew heritage of marginalized Somali clans, including the Yibir, can be traced back to the Beta Israel, or Ethiopian Jews.
 By the 16th century, the Somali population had largely adopted Islam as their primary religion.

-One factor in the spread of Judaism in the region was the influence of the Ethiopian Empire.
-As a powerful kingdom that ruled over much of modern-day Somaliland, Ethiopia brought its brand of Orthodox Christianity and elements of Judaism with it.
+Ethiopians brought their brand of Christian orthodoxy and elements of Judaism with it.
 This is evident in the presence of Jewish archeological evidence in the region, such as ancient cemeteries in the Hargeisa region of Somaliland embossed with the Star of David.
 The Damot Kingdom, led by the Jewish Queen Gudit, also had a significant impact on the spread of Judaism in the region.

-In addition to Ethiopian Judaism, the Somali peninsula also saw the arrival of southern Arabian Judaism, primarily through southern Somalia and limitedly through Somaliland.
-The Jewish community in Djibouti, for example, belongs to the influential Adenite and Yemenite Jewish diaspora.